-Another free video editing program is DVD Flick
+Another free (open Source - they ask for donations) video editing program is DVD Flick

 PERSONAL VIDEO RECORDERS (PVRs) These are boxes which contain large hard disks to temporarily store off air video.
 They attach to any TV via the SCART plug and also contain a Freeview facility, though these sometimes require a new outdoor aerial

 Why get a PVR?
 One of the biggest selling points of these digital